MShekow/renovate-pr-visualization/README.md

 This tool comes with a pre-configured **Docker Compose** setup that uses [Metabase](https://www.metabase.com/) to draw a dashboard that visualizes your Renovate Pull Requests.
-But you may use another "business intelligence" tool, or replace the PostgreSQL database with another relational database. he most complex SQL query is the one that computes how many PRs are open at a given point in time:
+But you may use another "business intelligence" tool, or replace the PostgreSQL database with another relational database.
+The most complex SQL query is the one that computes how many PRs are open at a given point in time:

 <details>
   <summary>Example for SQL query</summary>